mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 Server side validation works just like client side [validation](#validation).
 - use the `GridEditRowsModel` mentioned in [Control Editing](#control-editing).
 - or set the event handler `onEditCellChange` for `keydown` validation

-To validate, and update the server when the change is committed.
+- set the event handler `onEditCellChangeCommitted` to validate and update the server when the change is committed.
-- set the event handler `onEditCellChangeCommitted`.

 **Note:** To prevent the default client side behavior, use `event.stopPropagation()`.